MichalMMac/installapplications-swiftly/README.md

    This is probably by mistake, `parallel_group` identifier should be gamma.
    IAS treats this as third parallel group regardless of the name because there are other non-alpha items in between.

+There is not much gain from trying to install multiple packages in parallel. macOS `installer` installs only one package at the time.

 ## HTTP behavior